 That horrible scab that’s ruining your tomato is called blossom end rot.

 Blossom end rot is caused by two things: a lack of calcium and inconsistent watering.
 While the best cure for blossom end rot is prevention, it can be reversed once it’s started.
-In this blog post, I’ll let you know how to fix blossom end rot with three easy steps!
+In this blog post, I’ll tell you how to fix blossom end rot with three easy steps!
 Let’s get into it.

 1. Remove Affected Tomatoes